LeeMoriya/Expedition/README.md

 - Hunter must visit echoes first before they will spawn.
 - Achievements are not gated behind the Survivor achievement.
 - Echoes will not spawn in the first cycle.

-Currently, Monk cannot take on Pearl challenges, however this may change.

 With the exception of Echo and Achievement challenges, progress towards challenge completion is only saved when you rest.
 If you began the cycle with 3/5 creatures killed, killed two more during the cycle, but then die before making it back to a shelter, your progress will be reset to 3/5.